 Definitely a place to get something to bring home from.
 You can find YellowKorner Shop at 50 Cours Jean-Baptiste Langlet in Reims.

 You can actually buy a city pass for Reims aptly called the ‘Reims City Pass’.
 This pass will grant you access to all public transportation for free, parking opportunities, a free guided tour of Reims, free museum entrance, and even large discounts on visits to the many Champagne houses in Reims and its surrounding areas.
 To find out more or to purchase a Reims City pass, click here.

 While I look to create a packing guide in the future, here are a few quick things I think you need to purchase prior to your France trip:

 ⇒ POWER ADAPTER OR CONVERTER: In France, they use 230V and different sockets than what is used in the UK and United States.
 Be sure to bring an adapter or converter with you for your trip so you are not stuck purchasing one last minute in an expensive shop!
-Click here to purchase an adapter or converter.
+Click here to buy an adapter suited for Europe.

 ⇒ LONELY PLANET FRANCE: If you’re traveling around the region or anywhere else in France, a Lonely Planet France guidebook may be of significant help for you.
-You can check out a copy here.
+Click here to shop for Lonely Planet France.

 ⇒ FRENCH PHRASEBOOK: I know no French except like ‘thanks’, ‘hi’, and ‘yes’.
 It’s pretty pathetic, to be honest.
 France is not a land where everyone is eager to speak your language, so you merely need to try your hardest to speak theirs.
 I found the people in Reims extremely helpful and friendly, even with a language barrier.
 If you try, they will try to explain things to do in return.
-This is a great phrasebook to get started with.
+Click here for my favorite French phrasebook.